-[For further information, see policies FL(LEGAL) and GRAA(LEGAL).]
+[For further information, see policy FL(LEGAL).]

-LEAVING CAMPUS (All Grade Levels)
+Leaving Campus (All Grade Levels)

 Please remember that student attendance is crucial to learning.
 We ask that appointments be scheduled outside of school hours as much as reasonably possible.
 Also note that picking up a child early on a regular basis results in missed opportunities for learning.
 Unless the principal has granted approval because of extenuating circumstances, a student will not regularly be released before the end of the school day.